Choosing an Instrument

 It's important to have an instrument that sounds and feels good!
 Your child will not practice otherwise - and this makes sense, as the desire to learn an instrument is the desire to create beautiful sounds.
-Acoustic pianos are a lifetime, but expensive investment.
+A quality acoustic piano is the ideal.
+The feel, joy and feedback from a good acoustic will keep one playing for years - they are an amazing lifetime investment.

-Most parents don't want to commit financially until they know they have a committed child, and fair enough.
+But most parents don't want to commit financially until they know they have a committed child, and fair enough.
+Or, you may wish to play in a small apartment where pianos aren't permitted and don't fit, or simply don't have the available funds to outlay for an acoustic.

-However, to progress well in piano for the long term, students will need an instrument that lets them gain the finger stretch and strength (to develop the techniques needed to create the plethora of different sounds the piano can convey).
+However, to progress well in piano for the long term, students will need an instrument that lets them gain the wrist and finger dexterity and strength needed to create the plethora of different sounds and moods a piano can convey.

 The student's relationship with their instrument, and desire for learning and mastering it, only happens if the instrument is comfortable to play and sounds beautiful.
 Considering the investment made in money and time for lessons, it makes sense to invest in an instrument that gives the best experience.